Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Common Challenges

-Scraping Speed/Resource Optimizations
+Scraping Speed and Resource Optimizations

 We can configure Puppeteer headless browsers with rules that will block puppeteer images and analytic traffic: